-In an interview from 2013, while promoting his [then] upcoming film, Nosotros Vivimos Asi - This is How We Live (2011), Tom Holland was asked by a reporter what kind of role he might want to try next.
+In an interview from 2013, while promoting his upcoming film, How I Live Now (2013), Tom Holland was asked by a reporter what kind of role he might want to try next.
 When Holland replied, saying a project with action and humor would be of interest to him, the reporter asked if he would ever like to play a superhero.
 "Maybe Spider-Man, in ten years time," answered Holland.
 "The reboot of the reboot, if they do that."

 J.K.
 Simmons had previously expressed interest in returning to the role of J. Jonah Jameson (the role that he played in the Sam Raimi trilogy, and also voiced the character in Ultimate Spider-Man (2012)).
 However, once he was cast as Comissioner Gordon in Justice League (2017), all discussion of this happening ceased.

-Vincent D'Onofrio had shown interest in appearing as Wilson Fisk/Kingpin from Daredevil (2015) in this film.
-Kingpin is a shared villain from both Spider-Man and Daredevil's rogue gallery and has appeared in countless other Spider-Man media.
+Vincent D'Onofrio had shown interest in appearing as Wilson Fisk, a.k.a.
+Kingpin from Daredevil (2015).
+Kingpin is a shared villain from Spider-Man and Daredevil's rogue's gallery, and has appeared in many other Spider-Man media.